fleetingbytes/rtfparse/README.md

 # First Run

 When you run `rtfparse` for the first time it will start a configuration wizard which will guide you through the process of creating a default configuration file and specifying the location of its folders.
-(These folders don't mean much yet, they are more or less placeholders for upcoming program features.)
+(These folders serve as locations for saving extracted rtf or html files.)

 In the configuration wizard you can press `A` for care-free automatic configuration, which would look something like this: